Giving My Talk

 Most advice about public speaking focuses on technique; slow down, speak up, make eye contact, don't read off your slides.
 All of that is useful.
 But there's a deeper issue that technique alone won't fix: how you relate to the talk itself, and what you think it says about you.

-If your sense of self-worth depends on how well your presentation is received, you're in trouble before you even open your mouth.
-You cannot fully control the audience - someone might ask a tough question, or people might seem disengaged - and tying your self-worth to things you cannot control means living under a constant threat, one that quietly kills your confidence and eventually the talk itself.
-When others' approval becomes the measure of your value, any moment that withholds it feels like a personal attack.
+Self-confidence is crucial for a good talk, and it can be earned through mastery and experience.
+But if your self-worth is already tied to how well your presentation is received, you have a problem before you even open your mouth.
+You cannot fully control the audience - people might be exhausted from previous talks, distracted, or asking tough questions - and tying your self-worth to things outside your control means living under a constant threat, one that quietly kills your confidence and eventually the talk itself.
 The role of 'expert presenter' can be taken away at any time.
 Your curiosity and your genuine interest in the problem cannot.
-Build your identity (and your talk) around those, not around being impressive.
+Build your talk around those, not around being impressive.

 This requires accepting your weaknesses honestly.
 Every presenter has specific, real ones - rushing through slides, over-explaining, avoiding eye contact.
 The temptation is to either ignore them or feel guilty about them.
 Neither helps.
 The productive move is to name them clearly, accept that they exist, and work on them one at a time.
 You don't have to fix everything at once, and some things may never be fully fixed, and that's fine too.

 And don't let negative labels stick, whether they come from yourself or from others.
-People will put you in boxes no matter what you do: too shy, too quiet, too fast, too slow.
+People will put you in boxes no matter what you do.
 Once you believe a label, you behave accordingly, and the belief confirms itself.
 Treat your current limitations as habits, not traits - things that came from somewhere and can be changed with effort.
 And if they can't, accept them and move on.
 I've attended brilliant talks given by people who were shy, soft-spoken, fast-talking, or slow.
 Style matters far less than substance and genuine engagement.

 Know Your Audience

-A talk that works brilliantly for experts will fail completely for a general audience, and vice versa.
+A talk that works well for experts can fail completely for a general audience, and vice versa.
 This is one of the most common mistakes.

 The key concept here is intuition, which is finding the shortest explanation of the key idea that everyone in the audience can follow, and that connects most naturally to their existing knowledge.
 If the audience is diverse, that explanation needs to be universally accessible.
 If you can explain it so that a layman understands, you can adapt to any audience.
 And if you can't, then perhaps even you don't fully understand it yourself.